July 16, 2025 (7mo ago) — last updated February 26, 2026 (4d ago)

 • Reflective journaling to record hunches and outcomes, building trust through evidence.

 These practices don’t replace logic.
-The goal is alignment: when head and gut agree, your decisions are clearer and more authentic.
+The goal is alignment: when head and gut agree, decisions feel clearer and more authentic.

 A Practical Path to Building Inner Trust

-Treat this as getting to know a person—your deeper self.
+Treat this like getting to know a person—your deeper self.
 With patience and curiosity you’ll learn to pause and ask, “What is this feeling trying to tell me?”
 Below are tangible exercises to help you separate genuine intuitive hits from fear-based reactions.
-Combining mindfulness, body awareness, and structured reflection—such as frameworks available at The Life Purpose App—helps you form a reliable inner compass.
+Combining mindfulness, body awareness, and structured reflection helps you form a reliable inner compass.

 Core Practices for Developing Intuition